dbernar1/RealDeviceMap-RaidBillBoard/README.md

 # RaidBillBoard
-Billboard to show active raids sorted by which raids will end first
+Billboard to show active raids sorted by which raids will end first or show gym control in a geofence sorted by team control.

 # Install
 ```